 “The introduction of new trains on the Piccadilly line will significantly improve the journeys of millions of our customers, providing more frequent and more reliable trains for decades to come.
-This order will mean the replacement of the 1970s Piccadilly line fleet, with delivery of the new trains starting in 2023, and will help address crowding on the line as London’s population continues to rise.”Nigel Holness, Managing Director of London Underground
+This order will mean the replacement of the 1970s Piccadilly line fleet with the greenest train we’ve ever run on the network.
+The new trains will start running in 2025, when our customers will benefit from more space, air conditioning, real-time information, increased frequencies and improved reliability.”Andy Lord, Managing Director of London Underground

 - Heritage design – aligned with London Underground’s iconic global image

 - Open, walk-through carriages – creating a light and airy look as well as allowing more space to move for passengers, enhancing passenger safety and passenger flow